stuffedwombat/stuffedwombat.github.io/producering_08.md

 This highly iterative beginning appears to be a necessary part of my creative process, but there is that crucial point where exploration turns to procrastination.
 Beyond that point, I am actively trying to not even start to finish the game because I am scared of what I’ll have to cut to get it done.

 Now, as I look back on a whole month of relatively ruthless culling, I feel like a weight has been removed from my shoulders.
 I’m looking forward to flesh out the scenes that are left.
-I’m excited to add finishing touches the artwork.
+I’m excited to add finishing touches to the artwork.
 I can’t wait for next week.

 Making games is hard, but DAMM.
 It’s a lot of fun as well.

-It’s been a very busy September.
+It’s been a very busy September.<br>
-It’s going to be an even busier October.
+It’s going to be an even busier October.<br>
-I’m very happy that I get to do this.
+I’m very happy that I get to do this.<br>

 cheers,
 josh